 In the second semester you follow the specialisation courses of the programme.

 In the third semester you can choose elective courses within your areas of interest.
-The courses can either be taken at the school during the semester, at the Summer University or at one of our more than 200 partner universities abroad.
-You can also participate in internship programmes either in Denmark or abroad.
+The courses can either be taken at Aarhus BSS during the semester, at the Summer University or at one of our more than 300 partner universities abroad.
+You can also participate in project-based internship programmes either in Denmark or abroad.

 Please note that you must select the specific Master's degree programme, Business Intelligence, in the tabs just above the study diagram!

 At Aarhus BSS, we conduct research at the highest academic level.